Effects of Licorice Root on Tooth Decay, Gum Disease, and Health

 The World Health Organization (WHO) recommends a maximum intake of 2 mg glycyrrhizic acid per kg of body weight per day.
 The organization says this intake is unlikely to cause adverse effects, although negative effects are still possible in sensitive people.
 Licorice is assumed to contain 0.2% glycyrrhizic acid by weight.

 Glycyrrhizin (or glycyrrhizic acid) is the main chemical responsible for the sweetness of licorice.
 It also seems to be responsible for many of the potentially dangerous effects of the substance.
-A boy described in the literature had eaten twenty real licorice candies a day for four months before seizures started.
+A boy described in the literature ate twenty real licorice candies a day for four months before seizures started.
 This gave him a daily dose of 2.88 mg of glycyrrhizic acid per kg of body weight, which is significantly higher than the upper limit recommended by the World Health Organization.

 Deglycyrrhizinated licorice products (DGL products) are available in stores.
 These products have had their glycyrrhizin removed and may therefore be safe.
 It's not known if ingesting DGL instead of whole licorice eliminates every dangerous effect or has all of the health benefits that are attributed to the whole substance.